meAImee/cse15l-lab-reports/LabReport1.md

 # Tutorial- Setting up for CSE15L

 ---
-    Setting up an remote access is an expecially important step when you start youe CSE15L, and here is a short tutorial for you to get ready in just a few steps:
+    Setting up an remote access is an expecially important step when you start youe CSE15L.
+    Here is a short tutorial for you to get ready in just a few steps:
 ---

 ## Installing VScode